What You Need to Know BEFORE Making Candles to Sell

 Sell candles wholesale (bigger production runs)

 Sell candles as a private label (manufacturing for someone else)

 Sell candles and then have a candle business for sale

-- What is a marketing strategy for candle business?
+- What is a marketing strategy for a candle business?
 Part of starting small and selling to friends and family is the word of mouth advertising.
 Get feedback from your customers to improve your product.
-One of the benefits of selling at craft and vendor shows is the marketing.
+One of the benefits of selling at craft and vendor shows is marketing.
 People love to smell candles, and this gives them a hands-on opportunity.
 Make sure to give them something like a candle care card with re-order information on it to an online store.
 You want people to find you later when they want more candles.